GEAR GUIDE ESSENTIALS

 All Strenuous Hikes: require hikers to bring at least 100 oz. of water.
 A hydration pack is recommended.
 Please do not begin a strenuous hike with less that 100 oz of water.
 That is about 3 liters.
 Our guides carry over 4 liters of water on strenuous hikes in the summer.
 Water purification filters and pills are a good fallback option if you run out of water but many water sources run dry by mid summer.
 More food is also necessary.
 Pack an extra sandwich and piece of fruit with an assortment of snacks and trail mix.
 Finally, bring a 20 oz. bottle of sports drink with you for a boost while hiking.

 Half Dome Hikes: These are longer than most other strenuous hikes and require more food and water.
 All hikers should bring at least 130 0z. of water (100 oz. plus at least 1 extra bottle is highly recommended).
 Extra food is also necessary so pack another sandwich and a few more snacks for extra calories needed.
+A portable water filter is also a necessity.

 Clothing: Dress in layers, bring hat, gloves, a poncho or rain jacket, and waterproof pants.
 It’s a good idea to be prepared for all types of weather even in summer, especially in the High Country.